 The bed was nice, but what was really impressive was the bathroom.

 Whatever type of suite the hotel classifies our room, it was a great space and excellent use of a Diamond Suite Upgrade.
 The huge terrace was nice, but due to the heat of the day, we rarely used it.
 We did have a room service meal there on the first evening of our stay.
 Given our limited dining options, room service worked out well for us.

 We mostly just relaxed during our time on the property.
 We left our daughter at home, and my wife and I were celebrating our wedding anniversary.
 A lot of time by the pool (most definitely in the shade), and just lounging around.
 We had a fancy dinner one night to celebrate our anniversary at The Park Bar and Grill.
-As a rule, I try to avoid meals in hotels, but options are somewhat limited in Abu Dhabi, especially during Ramadan.
-We tried to go elsewhere, but many places were closed.
+As a rule, I try to avoid meals in hotels, but options are somewhat limited in Abu Dhabi.
+As we would discover, this is especially true during Ramadan.
+We tried to go elsewhere, with Ramadan but many places closed.
 The restaurant was good, and just walking downstairs was certainly convenient.